California Health Sciences University Unlawful Discrimination, Harassment, Sexual Misconduct, and Title IX Policy and Procedures

 • Incapacitation: Incapacitation is a state beyond drunkenness or intoxication.
 A person is not necessarily incapacitated merely as a result of drinking, using drugs, or taking medication.

-• The Respondent’s belief that the alleged victim consented will not provide a valid defense unless the belief was actual and reasonable.
-In making this determination, the factfinder will consider all of the facts and circumstances the Respondent knew, or reasonably should have known, at the time.
+• The Respondent’s belief that the Complainant consented will not provide a valid defense unless the belief is reasonable.
+In making this determination, the factfinder will consider all the facts and circumstances the Respondent knew or reasonably should have known at the time.
 In particular, the Respondent’s belief is not a valid defense where:

 • The Respondent’s belief arose from the Respondent’s own intoxication or recklessness;